jgung/verbnet-parsing-iwcs-2021/README.md

 # Tensorflow NLP

-This project aims to provide modular boilerplate code for natural language processing applications implemented in Tensorflow.
-Currently, this supports
+This project aims to provide modular boilerplate code for natural language processing applications (sequence tagging, semantic role labeling, and parsing) implemented in Tensorflow.
+The project is compatible with Google Cloud Platform and ML Engine to ease remote training.

 ## Getting Started
-### Prerequisites
+### Local Prerequisites
 * Python 3
 * virtualenv
+* (optional) TF (CUDA 9 / CuDNN 7) compatible GPU

 You can use virtualenv to create a self-contained installation with the necessary dependencies.
+For GPU training, you will need to follow the [TF GPU installation instructions](https://www.tensorflow.org/install/install_linux#NVIDIARequirements).

 ```bash
 virtualenv -p python3 ~/.venvs/tfnlp